1

 46

-An evening sky faintly aglow with stars.
+An evening sky where stars faintly shone.

 The face resembled the boy’s father.